onsi/ginkgo/index.md

     By default, Ginkgo's default reporter will flag tests that take longer than 5 seconds to run -- this does not fail the suite, it simply notifies you of slow running specs.
 You can change this threshold using this flag.

+- `--afterSuiteHook=HOOK_COMMAND`

+    Ginko has the ability to run a command hook after a suite test completes.
+You simply give it the command to run and it will do string replacement to pass data into the command.
+Example: --afterSuiteHook=”echo  (ginkgo-suite-name) suite tests have [(ginkgo-suite-passed)]”  This suite hook will replace (ginkgo-suite-name) and (ginkgo-suite-passed) with the suite name and pass/fail status respectively, then echo that to the terminal.

 ### Watching For Changes

 The Ginkgo CLI provides a `watch` subcommand that takes (almost) all the flags that the main `ginkgo` command takes.
 With `ginkgo watch` ginkgo will monitor the package in the current directory and trigger tests when changes are detected.